vinids86/moving/README.md

 ## About

-This is an example project that illustrates creating a RESTful API in Spring Boot.
+This is an example project that illustrates creating a RESTful API in Spring Boot with OATH2.

 ## Runnning